Henry Ian Cusick

 Henry Ian Cusick (born 17 April 1967) is a Peruvian-Scottish actor of television, film, and theatre and a television director best known as Desmond Hume in Lost, for which he received a Primetime Emmy Award nomination.
 He also starred as Jesus in The Gospel of John, Stephen Finch on Scandal, Marcus Kane on The 100, Dr. Jonas Lear in The Passage, and Russell "Russ" Taylor on MacGyver.

 Early life

 Cusick was born in Trujillo, Peru, to a Peruvian mother, Esperanza Chávez, and a Scottish father, Henry Joseph Cusick.
-When he was two, his family moved to Madrid, Spain, before moving to Trinidad and Tobago, where they lived for ten years.
-There Cusick attended Presentation College, San Fernando.
-He moved to Newton Mearns, a town just outside of Glasgow in Scotland, with his family at the age of fourteen.
-Cusick attended the Royal Scottish Academy of Music and Drama and was asked to resign in his second year there due to attendance issues.
-He got his first acting role at the Citizens' Theatre as an understudy in the Christmas Panto playing a polar bear.
-He appeared in various productions for the Strathclyde Theatre Group in Glasgow.
-He is fluent in both English and Spanish, and was raised Roman Catholic.
+At the age of two, he moved with his family to Madrid, Spain, before they later relocated to Trinidad and Tobago, where they lived for ten years.
+During this time, Cusick attended Presentation College, San Fernando.
+He moved to Scotland with his family at the age of fourteen.

+Cusick studied at the Royal Scottish Academy of Music and Drama in Glasgow.
+Following his studies, he became involved with the Strathclyde Theatre Group, an amateur theatre company, where he appeared in a number of productions.
+He went on to begin his professional acting career at the Citizens' Theatre in Glasgow, where his first role was as an understudy in the Christmas pantomime, portraying a polar bear.

+Cusick is fluent in both English and Spanish.